cabforum/servercert/docs/BR.md

 Mass revocation provisions MUST include:

-1. Activation criteria – specific, objective, and measurable thresholds at which the mass revocation plan is triggered based on the CA’s risk profile, issuance volumes, and operational capabilities;
+1. Activation criteria – specific, objective, and measurable thresholds at which the mass revocation plan is triggered based on the CA's risk profile, issuance volumes, and operational capabilities;
 2. Customer contact information – how subscriber and customer contact details are stored, maintained, and kept up to date;
 3. Automation points – processes that are automated or could be automated, and those processes that require manual intervention;
 4. Targets and timelines – for incident triage, revocation initiation, certificate replacement, and post-event review;